imaiza/SparkApplicationFlightDelay/README.md

-# Spark application to predict flight delay:
+# Spark_Application_FlightDelay:

-In this project I use the python API for Spark, PySpark, to create an application that given a certain year’s flights dataset from http://statcomputing.org/dataexpo/2009/the‐data.html, trains the selected algorithm by the user and created a model capable of successfully predicting the arrival delay of the flights.
+In this project I use the python API for Spark, PySpark, to create an application that given a certain year’s flights dataset from http://stat-computing.org/dataexpo/2009/the‐data.html, trains the selected algorithm by the user and created a model capable of successfully predicting the arrival delay of the flights.

 A also attach a file called "Intructions.pdf" with the instructions that explain how should the user execute the app.